stephenpcook/fast5_2018/README.md

 # Data sources and description

-The tab-separated data in `fast5_melbourne_all.csv` is taken from the team statistics pages of http://fast5worldseries.com.au/ for example http://fast5worldseries.com.au/2018-teams/england-2018/#statistics/ .
+The comma-separated data in `fast5_melbourne_all.csv` is taken from the team statistics pages of http://fast5worldseries.com.au/ for example http://fast5worldseries.com.au/2018-teams/england-2018/#statistics/ .
 These give the zones scored from and the attempted shots, but do not indicate when a score was during a power play period (where points are doubled).
-Country codes have been appended to each row.
+Country codes have been appended to each row, and the original tab-separated data has been changed to use commas.

 Data in `R1_2.csv` has been extracted from the *Score Flow* section of the match reports at https://mc.championdata.com/fast5worldseries/ , which